onap/vnfrqts-requirements/docs/Chapter4.rst

 Design Pattern: VNF Modularity
 ------------------------------

-OpenECOMP supports the concept of *VNF Modularity*.
+ONAP supports the concept of *VNF Modularity*.
 With this approach, a single VNF may be composed from one or more Heat templates, each of which represents some subset of the overall VNF.
 These component parts are referred to as “\ *VNF Modules*\ ”.
 During orchestration, these